 Phone number: (306) 337-8541

-As Law Foundation of Saskatchewan Chair in Police Studies, Rick Ruddell has examined the impacts of resource-based booms on policing, community perceptions of law enforcement, policing isolated and rural communities, and the relationships between public-private policing in Canada and the United States.
-Recent interests include better understanding the role of law enforcement in reducing traffic fatalities.
+As Law Foundation of Saskatchewan Chair in Police Studies, Rick Ruddell has examined the impacts of resource-based booms on policing, community perceptions of law enforcement, policing isolated and rural communities, traffic safety, and the relationships between public-private policing in Canada and the United States.